AdaCore/training_material/courses/rust_essentials/015_overview/02_benefits.rst

 Modern Language Features
 --------------------------

-As expressive and ergonomic as higher-level languages
+As expressive and ergonomic as other higher-level languages

    -  Enums and pattern matching
    -  Generics